Mlevngr/Mlevngr.github.io/_pages/about.md

 	- Use Python modeling it as a digital IP module.(software)
 	- Design the architecture of codec and implementation by VHDL.(harware)
 	- Verify on Arty-z7 FPGA(zynq) with vivado and vitis.(Embeded System)
 	- Compare it with the existing Reed-Muller implementation based on traditional algorithms in terms of complexity and efficiency.
-This internship supervised by Manil Dev Gomony(Bell Lab & TU/e) and Rui Wang(Intrinsic ID).
+This internship supervised by Manil Dev Gomony(Bell Lab & TU/e) and Rui Wang&Roel Maes(Intrinsic ID).

 # 🔬 Research Experience
 ## 2023.10 - Now, Neuromorphic Research Student